Pandemics and our journey to ascension

 We could be the light!
 All of us!

 What is Covid-19 telling us?
 What is Gaia telling us?
 Balance.
 We have lost our balance.
 We have taken too much.
-We have exploited too much.
+We have exploited too much of our resources.
 We have crossed boundaries.
 We have disrespected other creatures in this wonderful paradise.
 You and me, we have forgotten who we are.
 We are both human and divine.

 I am not espousing an “us against them” mentality, no. If we do that, we are not going to be different from them.
 If we try to “fight” them in this game, we will also eventually become the evils that we want to change.
 We value our doctors and many medicines and inventions of science are good.
 However, let’s not forget–our own body’s miracle of healing.